 While in Bali in 2009 however, I became aware of the lack of options available for women who faced a diagnosis of breast cancer.
 I saw an opportunity for Australian women in more fortunate positions, to help their counterparts in Bali.

-In 2012, WHOW handed over $30,000 to Bali Pink Ribbon (BPR) – an organization made up of a group of volunteers dedicated to improving breast cancer services in Bali.
+Since 2011, WHOW has handed over $50,000 to Bali Pink Ribbon (BPR) – an organization made up of a group of volunteers dedicated to improving breast cancer services in Bali.
 This money enabled BPR to open a support centre in Kuta for women struggling with breast cancer.
-Some of the funds have also been set aside as they work towards purchasing new equipment such as a mammogram machine.
+Some of the funds have also been set aside as they continue to expand their education programs throughout Bali.

 Above image description: